debsouryadatta/AI-Image-Generator/README.md

 -> Update Profile feature

-43. We will be using shadcn ui for the dialog component
+43. We created the ui for the profile page, for the dialog component, we used - Material Tailwind
+44. Link the cards' avatar to the profile page